binsted/ics466-fall2024/morea/flutterpalooza/experience-ftw-wireframes.md

 - Optional
 ---

-# Experience building FTW Wireframes
+# Experience building  Wireframes

 ## Task

-For this task, you will design screens that illustrate the design, functionality, and innovative features of your FTW app.
+For this task, you will design screens that illustrate the design, functionality, and innovative features of your app.

 You should make a copy of the [FTW Wireframe Template](https://docs.google.com/presentation/d/1UFXI_fGII33qpM8p8cj4MXkgDq--Xm6dUFmsayjYDVo/edit?usp=sharing).